Background

 In contrast, narcissism manifests as a desire to pursue status.

+Zeigler, Hill, and again with all due modesty, Wagner.
 Of course, power and status are often correlated in the real world, which presumably why this issue has been conflated in the existing literature of narcissism.

-And so we predict that, say the authors, that both psychopathic and narcissistic individuals will score high on classic measures of narcissism, but that individuals high on psychopathic traits will prefer outcomes conferring power.
+And so we predict that, say the authors, that both psychopathic and narcissistic individuals will score high on classic measures of narcissism, but that individuals high on psychopathic traits will prefer outcomes conferring power, whereas individuals high on narcissistic traits will prefer outcomes conferring status.

 Shifting the lens from psychopathy back to vulnerable narcissism, one remaining issue pertains to the motivations for self-elevating behavior specifically.

+It has been observed that the prevalence of narcissistic behaviors seems to be on the rise.
 They're quoting Bojlovskaya, Magrav, Dinkfielder, and others.
 They should have quoted also Twenge and Campbell and others.

-An increase in such behaviors, specifically self-elevation, flexing, makes sense within the framework we propose here, as engaging with social media inherently inflicts constant social comparison and appraisal, which could exacerbate insecurities about sense, about self-worth.
+An increase in such behaviors, specifically self-elevation, flexing, makes sense within the framework we propose here, as engaging with social media inherently inflicts constant social comparison and appraisal, which could exacerbate insecurities about self-worth.

-Vogel, Rose, Okde, Eccles, Frans in 2015.
+Vogel, Rose, Okde, and Eckles, Frans in 2015.

 So the conclusion is, we conclude that grandiose narcissism is better understood as one manifestation of the highest self-regard exhibited by psychopathy.

-Counter-independently, vulnerable narcissism actually is narcissism proper, a behavioral adaptation to cope with and to mitigate the suffering imposed by insecurities about oneself.
+Conversely, vulnerable narcissism actually is narcissism proper, a behavioral adaptation to cope with and to mitigate the suffering imposed by insecurities about oneself.

 You remember Anosognosia, not anal-sognosia, are not-sognosia.
 Those of you who misinterpret my words, please stop.
 Your mind is in the gutter.
 Get it out of there and watch the video.